alvarorm22/devops/README.md

 - 1 Service to expose the postgres deployment
 - 1 Secret for passwords and db

 Also, a solution cache has been implemented in this exercise.
-It has been use a Redis for the cache and a API-Cache implemented in Python.
+It has been use a Redis for the cache and a API-Cache developed in Python.
 These config files are includes in k8s folder too, and they are the following:

 - 1 Deployment with 1 replicas for the rediscache image
 - 1 Deployment with 1 replicas for the redis instance